ArduPilot/ardupilot_wiki/common/source/docs/common-choosing-a-ground-station.rst

 MAV Pilot 1.4
 -------------

 A GCS in your pocket that supports predominantly ArduPilot autopilot on iPhone/iPad.
-Supports for Plane, Copter & Rover vehicle types.
+Supports for Plane, Copter & Rover vehicle types
-Also supports ArDrone2.0 with Flight Recorder and PX4 Flight Stack.

 See website for how-to on how connect it to your autopilot